jwhoneycutt/hello-world/README.md

 Well, I have learned to add a blank line in lieu of a carriage return!

 This is after 2 blank lines
 - and this is after no blank lines

+Now I can enter the editor and make additions